-2011 2010
+2010

 Equity securities 76% 74%

 Debt securities 24 25

 Cash and receivables 1

 The general investment objectives of the Plan are to maximize returns through a diversified investment portfolio in order to earn annualized returns that meet the long-term cost of funding the Plan's pension obligations while maintaining reasonable and prudent levels of risk.
 The target rate of return on Plan assets is currently 8.5%, which represents the average rate of earnings expected on the funds invested or to be invested to provide for the benefits included in the benefit obligation.
 This assumption has been determined by combining expectations regarding future rates of return for the investment portfolio along with the historical and expected distribution of investments by asset class and the historical rates of return for each of those asset classes.
-The mix of equity securities is typically diversified to obtain a blend of domestic and international investments in debt securities are also diversified across both public and private fixed income securities.
+The mix of equity securities is typically diversified to obtain a blend of domestic and international investments covering multiple industries.
+The Plan assets do not include any material investments in Avnet common stock.
+The Plan's investments in debt securities are also diversified across both public and private fixed income securities.
 The Company's current target allocation for the investment portfolio is for equity securities, both domestic and international, to represent approximately 76% of the portfolio with a policy for minimum investment in equity securities of 60% of the portfolio and a maximum of 92%.
 The majority of the remaining portfolio of investments is to be invested in fixed income securities.